innokria/JSBasics/README.md

 Deep copies duplicate everything.
 A deep copy of a collection is two collections with all of the elements in the original collection duplicated.

+#In a shallow copy, object B points to object A's location in memory.
+In deep copy, all things in object A's memory location get copied to object B's memory location.

 ```